russellelliott/InstagramProfileCollector/README.md

 - Computer
 - CS
 - Machine

+## Methods
+Due to complications that ensued on December 26, 2022 in which my account was suspended twice (ws able to resolve both times via my email and phone number), I decided to persue an implementation not persuing an API.

 ## Login Notifications
 Instagrapi will report a new login from a XiaoMI device in your location.
 That is the API.